erickmp07/dev-finances/README.md

 ## Project

-Front-end development from a finance website.
+Front-end development from a finance website where you can manage your incomes and expenses adding or deleting transactions.

 ## How to run